Sign In

 • be administered in accordance with the manufacturer’s recommendations; and

-• provide continuous coverage from the date of the first treatment to the date of second treatment.
+• provide continuous coverage from the date of the first treatment to the date of export.

 A registered veterinarian will be able to assist an exporter to identify a product which will be compliant with New Zealand’s requirements.